andyw8/andyw8.github.io/_posts/2020-03-16-define-your-teams-broken-build-policy.markdown

 date:   2020-03-16
 published: true
 ---
-To delivery working software incrementally, and at a sustainable pace, it's critical to keep the master build passing.
+To deliver working software incrementally, and at a sustainable pace, it's critical to keep the master build passing at all times.

 A failing build is demoralizing and disruptive for the team.
 Developers and testers will lose confidence in the correctness of the system.